On this page |

 Character element

 A character element is a single packed geometry element that is used when animating a character.
 The default types are skeleton, shape, rig, and control.
-There is also the option for you to define your own element with a custom extension.
+You can also define your own elements with custom extensions.
 The character element can be thought of as a “file” in the packed folder structure.

 The packed character format allows you to pack different elements together, pass it around in a scene, and extract individual elements as needed.